thimble-consulting/dotfiles/README.md

    update           Update packages and pkg managers (brew, casks, cargo, pip3, npm, gems, macOS)
 ```

+## Notes on Postgres / Redis

+To manage Postgres versions, we're using an approach outlined [on this post](https://medium.com/keeping-code/running-multiple-postgresql-versions-simultaneously-on-macos-linux-90b3d7e08ffd).

+The main parts to know are:

+1. To install a specific version of postgres, add `brew "postgresql@<version-number>"` to the `install/Brewfile` and then run `make`
+2. To create a new cluster of a specific version, run `pg_createcluster <version> <cluster-name>`.
+A nice default is to name your cluster `main`, e.g. `pg_createcluster <version> main`.
+3. To run commands on a cluster, run `pg_ctlcluster <version> <cluster-name> <cmd>`.
+To start main on v17, for ex, `pg_ctlcluster 17 main start`.

+Redis is installed with Homebrew as well.
+We recommend not starting redis or postgres at system start, and instead run them when you need to.
+To run redis, you can just run `redis-server`.
+Or, to run it in the background, `redis-server &`.

 ## Customize

 To customize the dotfiles to your likings, fork it and [be the king of your castle!](https://www.webpro.nl/articles/getting-started-with-dotfiles)